Skip to main content

 DNS records created:

-• mysql-headless.default.svc.cluster.local → Returns all pod IPs
+• mysql-headless.default.svc.cluster.local — Returns all pod IPs (A records)

-• mysql-0.mysql-headless.default.svc.cluster.local → Pod-specific
+• mysql-0.mysql-headless.default.svc.cluster.local — Pod-specific (only works with StatefulSets)

 Network Policies (Critical for Security!)